- Weller Health Education

 The Gender Identity program is intended to educate school faculty and staff about gender identity and sexuality.
 Topics of discussion include myths and facts regarding transgenderism, the difference between sexuality and gender identity, and how to foster an environment that is inclusive for transgender persons.

-In the Heroin and Opioids program, students learn about the highly addictive nature of heroin and opioids and a brief history of heroin and the origins of opioid epidemic.
+In the Opioids: Heroin & Fentanyl program, students learn about the highly addictive nature of heroin and opioids and a brief history of heroin and the origins of opioid epidemic.
 Students will learn about the stages of substance abuse, how to say ‘no’ to drugs, and what to do if someone around them is experiencing a drug overdose.

 Mental Health Awareness: Stress & Anxiety